SteavenGamerYT/SteavenXfce/README.md

 # SteavenXfce

- SteaveXfce Convert Boring slow Ubuntu to fast Xfce4
+Removes Gnome + Libreoffice from Ubuntu or Arch and installs Xfce4 & GDM3 & Neofetch